Lip Augmentation Specialists Serving Charlotte and All Surrounding Areas

 PermaLip is the newest entry into the lip augmentation options.
 This is a very soft silicone implant that feels very natural in the body.
 It has all the advantages of a permanent implant, but none of the unnatural feel that Gore-Tex often has.
 There is no donor site and it is permanent without any shrinkage.
 The swelling after the procedure is more than after Juvederm injections, but you don’t have to ever do it again.
 We favor the Juvederm injectable fillers for temporary improvement and the PermaLip for the patients who know they want fuller lips for permanent correction.

 All of these cosmetic surgery procedures are done in our facility with local anesthesia and sedation either by mouth or intravenously.
-The procedure takes between 45-90 minutes, depending on the technique.
+The fillers are done in the office with just topical anesthesia in 30 minutes or less.
+The procedure surgical procedures takes between 45-90 minutes, depending on the technique.
 Everyone is swollen after the cosmetic surgery, but this resolves over the next several weeks.
-Most people take a few days off work and expect not to be perfect when they return to work.
+Most people take a few days off work and should expect not to be perfect when they return to work.
 Lipstick may be worn approximately five days after the cosmetic surgery.
 The lips are initially numb due to the swelling.
 This resolves quickly as the swelling goes down.
-Many patients feel ChapStick is helpful post-op as their lips are more easily chapped due to the increased exposure to the sun and the wind.
+Many patients feel lip balm is helpful post-op as their lips are more easily chapped due to the increased exposure to the sun and the wind.
 This too will resolve over time.
 For patients who have a history of fever blisters, we recommend a prophylactic anti-viral medication to prevent the unlikely occurrence of a sore post-operatively.

 Obviously, since there are many different techniques to increase lip size, no technique is perfect for everyone.
-Each patient must maximize the advantages and minimize the disadvantages for their situation.
+Each patient must weigh out the advantages and disadvantages for their situation.
 We have experience in each cosmetic surgery technique and will guide you in your decision, for we really do know what you want.